rudderlabs/rudder-integrations-config/.github/pull_request_template.md

 - [ ] Are sensitive fields marked as secret in definition config?

-- [ ] Is the PR limited to 10 file changes?
+- [ ] My test cases and placeholders use only masked/sample values for sensitive fields

-- [ ] Is the PR limited to one linear task?
+- [ ] Is the PR limited to 10 file changes & one task?

 ### Reviewer checklist